James Hershberg

-James Hershberg is a professor of History and International Affairs at George Washington University, Elliott School of International Affairs.
+James Hershberg (born 1960 in Brooklyn) is a professor of History and International Affairs at George Washington University, Elliott School of International Affairs.
 He is a graduate of Harvard College, Columbia University and Tufts University.
 Hershberg is a leading scholar on Cold War history and a former director of the Cold War International History Project at the Woodrow Wilson Center in Washington, DC.
 His first book was on the life of former Harvard President James Bryant Conant.